Specify curly or straight quotes

 A. “Cactophiles” in English USA B. “Cactophiles” in English UK C. “Cactophiles” in French

-To enter text using a specific language dictionary, choose the dictionary from the pop‑up menu in the bottom left corner of the Character panel.
+To enter text using a specific language dictionary, choose the dictionary from the pop‑up menu in the lower left corner of the Character panel.
 Then enter the text.

-To change the dictionary of existing text, select the text and choose the dictionary from the pop‑up menu in the bottom left corner of the Character panel.
+To change the dictionary of existing text, select the text and choose the dictionary from the pop‑up menu in the lower left corner of the Character panel.

-- In the Character panel, choose the appropriate dictionary from the pop‑up menu in the bottom left corner of the panel.
+In the Character panel, choose the appropriate dictionary from the pop‑up menu in the lower left corner of the panel.

 If you select text with multiple languages or if the type layer has multiple languages, the pop‑up menu in the Character panel will be dimmed and it will display the word “Multiple.”

 You can specify the proportion between the height and width of the type, relative to the original width and height of the characters.
 Unscaled characters have a value of 100%.
 Some type families include a true expanded font, which is designed with a larger horizontal spread than the plain type style.
 Scaling distorts the type, so it is generally preferable to use a font that is designed as condensed or expanded, if one is available.